RiversideLabs/landmark/README.md

 (The MIT License)

-Original KeystoneJS Copyright (c) 2014 Jed Watson

 LandmarkJS Copyright (c) 2014 Mike Stecker

+LandmarkJS is based off KeystoneJS, Copyright (c) 2014 Jed Watson

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the